 To make up for the loss of the 49 parking spaces within the library's off-site parking lot, the city will be entering into a shared parking agreement with the applicant to allow library patrons to utilize the new on-street parking spaces proposed on Belle Avenue which will have 54 parking spaces.
 Library patrons will be able to utilize the parking spaces during the evenings and weekends when the library is heavily trafficked.
 This agreement was discussed at the Infrastructure Committee meeting on July 31, 2017.
-The Committee was receptive to the proposed on-street parking distance to the library.
+The Committee was receptive to the proposed on-street parking as it would provide parking that is much needed, and the spaces are also at a safe walking distance to the library.
 The Committee also discussed the appearance of the buildings from Sixth Street with then-Council Member Jason Scott directing that if the rear elevations of the buildings face Sixth Street they should receive as much architectural detail along the backs as the fronts.